Houston Jack-Up Rig Accident Attorneys

 Jack-up rig workers are in danger from a variety of different sources due to the complexity of operations.
 Statistics show that jack-up rigs are dangerous work environments.
 According to the U.S. Minerals Management Service, in less than a 10-year period, there have been more than 900 fires and explosions, 60 deaths, and 1,548 serious injuries related to offshore oil production in the Gulf of Mexico.
 Studies have also shown that maritime employees are twice as likely to sustain a serious injury while on the job when compared to United States construction workers.

-What Are Your Rights After These Types of Accidents?
+What Are Your Rights After a Jack-Up Rig Accident?

 Jack-up rigs are known for moving locations in the same general area.
 Since jack-up rigs do technically move from one sea area to another, they are considered maritime vessels for maritime law.
 This means that many aspects of the Jones Act and various other maritime laws apply to jack-up rig workers.
 If a jack-up rig were not considered a maritime vessel, your jack-up rig employer would be difficult to sue.